And then it started like a guuilty thing

 But my thirst to know more about Hamlet got me to roll out of bed.
 I started to see if I could find a copy then it dawned on me – David Tennant spent 2008 playing Hamlet for the Royal Shakespeare Company – w/ Patrick Stewart.
 (Thank you, PBS.)

-Here’s a clip of Tennant doing Hamlet’s Soliloquy for the RSC:
+Here’s a clip of Tennant doing Hamlet’s Soliloquy for the move-ish adaptation for the RSC:

 And as I went to go get the book out of storage I remembered: my booklet of Hamlet was next on my list to read.
 It’s sitting on my stack of books.
 Wow, this year has flown by.